 ✈️ Airport – The Licenciado Gustavo Díaz Ordaz International Airport (PVR) airport is a 20-minute ride to the city center.
 You can book an airport transfer here.

-🏩 Hotels – The best website for booking hotels and resorts are Booking.com and Expedia, which search all properties to find you the best deals.
+🏩 Hotels – The best websites for booking hotels and resorts are Booking.com and Expedia, which search all properties to find you the best deals.
 For inspiration on where to stay, head to my ultimate guide to Puerto Vallarta hotels.

 🚗 Getting around – Puerto Vallarta is easy to get around by walking and Uber, but renting a car is the best way to explore the surrounding areas.
 Discover Cars is the best website for finding deals, which searches International and local Mexican companies.

-🌊 Things to do – Puerto Vallarta is a paradise for outdoor adventure!
+🌊 Things to do Puerto Vallarta is a paradise for outdoor adventure!
 Some of the top things to do are whale watching, yacht trips, and ATV tours.

 ✔️ Don’t forget travel insurance!
 I use and love SafetyWing, which is insurance for remote workers.
 For shorter trips, I recommend HeyMondo – you can get 5% off by using that link.

 Planning a trip to Puerto Vallarta?
-Check out these posts!
+Check out these other things to do!